 - Consider adding a sprinkling of chopped nuts on top of the wet lemon glaze with a raspberry or two for a soft and elegant feel to the cookie.

-- Instead of lemon glaze, why not try raspberry glaze with some lemon zest.
+- Instead of lemon glaze on these fruity cookies, why not try raspberry glaze with some lemon zest.

-- White chocolate chips, added into the mixture, will create a smooth subtle taste complementing the sweetness of the raspberries.
+- White chocolate chip, added into the mixture, will create a smooth subtle taste complementing the sweetness of the raspberries.

 Tips For Making Lemon Raspberry Cookies